 Private companies are viewed institutionally as primary engines of economic production and are given 10 appropriate legal safeguards.
 The privatization of state companies proceeds consistently with market principles.
-9 8 Private companies are viewed institutionally as important engines of economic production and are 7 given legal safeguards, but concentration of market power (state companies, oligopolies) is tolerated.
+9 8 Private companies are viewed institutionally as important engines of economic production and are given legal safeguards, but concentration of market power (state companies, oligopolies) is tolerated.
 The privatization of state companies does not always proceed consistently with market principles.
 6 5 Private companies can act freely in principle but encounter economic, political or social barriers to development.
 State companies or monopolies dominate the strategic business sectors.
-3 2 At most, private companies are permitted as exclusive enclaves; otherwise the state dominates the economic system.
+3 2 1 Private companies are not protected by the state.
+At best, they are permitted as exclusive enclaves.